1937 St Ives by-election: Candidates

-The National Liberals selected Alec Beechman, a 40-year-old barrister.
+The Liberal Nationals selected Alec Beechman, a 40-year-old barrister.
 Like Runciman, Beechman had been a lifelong Liberal, a former President of the Oxford University Liberal Club and one-time prospective Parliamentary candidate in Oldham.
 Again like Runciman, Beechman had continued to support the National Government after the mainstream Liberal Party withdrew over the issue Free trade and he joined the Simonite Liberal Nationals.

 As the candidate of the National Government in a seat previously held by the Liberal Nationals, Beechman was not opposed by the government's Conservative or National Labour allies.
 Even by the 1930s, the St Ives seat had no real Labour Party tradition.
-St Ives has been characterised by one historian of the Labour Party in south-west England as a very weak Divisional Labour Party in the 1920s and 1930s.
+St Ives has been characterised by Andrew Thorpe as a very weak Divisional Labour Party in the 1920s and 1930s.
 There were Labour candidates in 1924 and 1929 but they had come bottom of the poll and for this by-election Labour chose not to select a candidate.

 Opposition to Beechman was therefore left in the hands of the mainstream Samuelite Liberals and they selected the veteran campaigner Isaac Foot.
 Plymouth born Foot was 57 years old and was the former Liberal MP for another Cornish seat, Bodmin.
 Foot represented a strand of Cornish Radicalism, bolstered by a strong Cornish Nonconformist especially Methodist tradition.
 Foot had helped Walter Runciman fight and win St Ives in 1929 but at the 1935 general election Runciman, along with other Liberal National ministers, campaigned against Foot in Bodmin and Foot lost the seat to the Conservatives.
 The by-election offered Foot an early opportunity to get back into the House of Commons but against the background of a divided Liberal family and the bitter personal history of Foot and Runciman, it promised to be a distasteful and keenly contested fight.